 Also, the chances of death vary widely by a person’s age and overall health.
 Older people are much more likely to die.

 Although death is uncommon in younger people, it does occur.
 We don’t fully understand why some younger people are susceptible.

-Other factors that make death more likely are serious disorders such as
+Other factors that make serious illness or death due to COVID-19 more likely include